theonjs/theon/README.md

 #### Collection

 `collection` represents a set of entities.
-It was mainly designed to store a bunch of  other `collection` or `resources`, mostly used as sort of isolation entity to divide and compose different parts of your API.
+It was mainly designed to store a bunch of  other `collection` or `resources`, mostly used as a sort of isolation entity to divide and compose different parts of your API.

-- Can inherit behavior from other `entity`, usually a `client`.
+- Can inherit behaviour from other `entity`, usually a `client`.
 - Can host other `collections` or `resources`.
 - Can have `mixins`.
 - Cannot perform requests itself.